Skip to content

 5. Understand your audience on each platform

-Now that you know how each account is helping support and grow your brand, it’s time to dig deeper to understand who you’re reaching on each platform.
+Next up: we’re going to dig deeper to understand exactly who you’re reaching on each platform.

 Audience demographics are a good starting point.
-For example, Instagram gets a lot of attention for its ecommerce features, but consumers actually spend the most money on TikTok.
-Likewise, Facebook is the most popular platform for people 35-44, but YouTube is the place to be for the 18-25 group.
+For example, Facebook is the most popular platform for men aged 25-34, but YouTube is the place to be for the 18-49 group.

 While your audience may differ from the norm, we’ve compiled all the top demographic data for each social network to get you started: